MicheleTobias/ExtendingQGISWorkshop/Built-InFeatures.md

 # Databases
 QGIS integrates natively with spatial databases like Spatialite and PostGIS.
 Why does this matter?
 It means you can store all your data for one project in a single database rather than managing a number of files (sometimes multiple files for one dataset...
 I'm looking at you, shapefile!) and not have to move them around to work with them.
 For those familiar with GRASS' mapset and location concept, this might feel similar, but spatial databases are a refinement to these concepts.
 Because many GIS people are visual learners and understand things better if they can see them, learning to work with a database with no visualization capability built-in can be daunting or just down-right unappealing.
 Connecting your databse to QGIS allows you to visualize the results of queries which can help visual learners understand the results they create.

 To work through many of the database tutorials, you'll actually need to install the database software and import some spatial data to work with in QGIS.
-This is a lot to do for a 4-hour workshop like this (workign with spatial databses can really be it's own workshop), so we'll encourage you to skim the tutorials we're about to mention and come back to try them out later when you have more time to focus on it.
+This is a lot to do for a 4-hour workshop like this (working with spatial databses can really be it's own workshop), so we'll encourage you to skim the tutorials we're about to mention and come back to try them out later when you have more time to focus on it.
 If you've already got a Spatialite or PostGIS database set up, you may not have tried connecting it yet to QGIS.
 Now's a great time to give that a try.

 The QGIS Training Manual has several tutorials we'd recommend:
 1. [Database Concepts with PostgreSQL](http://docs.qgis.org/2.14/en/docs/training_manual/database_concepts/index.html)